EPFL created a video about our ongoing activities in the area of material appearance acquisition. Check it out here.

-Wenzel Jakob will receive the Significant New Researcher Award at this year's SIGGRAPH conference.
+Wenzel Jakob received the Significant New Researcher Award at this year's SIGGRAPH conference.

 Our paper on learning shape-adaptive subsurface scattering distributions (aka BSSRDFs) was accepted to SIGGRAPH 2019.
 Joint work with Delio Vicini, Vladlen Koltun, and Wenzel Jakob.